oracle-livelabs/oci/media-services/stream-your-video-using-oracle-cloud/05-python-java/python-java.md

 ```

 Update the variable ubx_compartment_id and namespace
-Lets pull the code together with main function and imports
+Let's pull the code together with the main function and imports

 ```
 <copy>import oci